aleph-im/aleph-vm/doc/INSTALL-Debian-12.md

 #### Network configuration

+The default network interface is detected automatically from the IP routes.
-On some systems, the default network interface is not `eth0` and you will want to configure the default interface by adding:
+On some systems, this is not the desired configuration and you will want to configure the default interface by adding:
 ```
 ALEPH_VM_NETWORK_INTERFACE=enp0s1